TylerRTDev/Socials-Linktree/README.md

 This is a custom-built **digital business card**: [rtdev-profiles.netlify.app](https://rtdev-profiles.netlify.app/)
 Designed it to be fully responsive, so it looks great on mobile, tablet, and desktop.
 It's the central place to showcase my social links, work, and online presence.

-The goal was to create something truly personal that aligns with personal brand.
+The goal was to create something truly personal that aligns with my online presence and varied aspects of things I find interesting.
+For example: The falling 1's and 0's in the background were based on the movie The Matrix's iconic falling code.

 #### Mobile
 ![Galaxy S21-1749156267550](https://github.com/user-attachments/assets/aebca4d1-0e54-4146-8563-0b0706f3e00c)